What Is Tax Relief?

 Types of tax relief

-Tax relief can help manage the financial burden when buying a home, paying student loans or saving for retirement.
-Here are a few examples:
+Income tax deductions can help you manage your financial burden when you’re buying a home, paying student loans or saving for retirement.

 Student loan debt

-While the student loan payments aren’t deductible, the interest accrued on the balance is.
+While student loan payments aren’t deductible, the interest accrued on the balance is.
 The student loan interest deduction allows you to deduct the interest you paid (up to $2,500) during the year.
-You can only deduct student loan interest if your modified adjusted gross income (MAGI) is less than $85,000 ($175,000 if you file jointly).
+You can only deduct student loan interest if your modified adjusted gross income (MAGI) is beneath a threshold that the IRS sets each year, and neither you nor your spouse are claimed as a dependent on someone else’s return.

 For example, let's say you have a $29,000 student loan with a 5% annual interest rate.
 At the end of the standard 10-year repayment plan, you’d pay $308 (with $121 going toward loan interest).
 During the one-year repayment, you’d repay $3,691 ($2,393 in principal and $1,398 in interest).
 If you’re eligible for student loan interest relief, you can deduct the $1,398 from your taxable income.